wp-plugins/ewww-image-optimizer/readme.txt

 * added status messages when attempting automatic installation of jpegtran or pngout
 * NEW version of gifsicle bundled potentially produces better optimized GIFs
 * revamped settings page to combine version info, optimizer status, and installation options
-* support for pngout on Mac OS X
+* binaries for Mac OS X added: gifsicle, optipng, and pngout on Mac OS X
+* images are re-optimized when you use the WP Image Editor (but never converted)

 = 1.2.2 =
 * fixed: uninitialized variables